MentitaRol/Communication-protocols/README.md

 Deterministic Finite Automata (DFA) are particularly useful in the context of networking, as they enable the formal modeling and analysis of communication protocols.
 By representing the different states and transitions of a protocol, DFAs make it possible to detect design errors such as deadlocks, boundedness violations, and unspecified receptions.
 They provide a rigorous framework to describe the sequence of events that occur during network communications, allowing for the simulation and verification of protocol behaviors such as those in TCP/IP, HTTP, and HTTPS (GeeksforGeeks, 2023).

 This project applies the logic programming paradigm to model and verify communication protocols through the use of finite automata.
 This type of verification is essential for ensuring that information is transmitted efficiently, securely, and reliably between devices or applications.
 By formally analyzing the protocol’s flow, the system can help prevent miscommunications, detect inconsistencies, and protect data integrity and security in networked environments.
 (Ikusi, 2023)
 For this demonstration I decided to work with the TCP/IP model.
 As context, the TCP/IP model (Transmission Control Protocol/Internet Protocol) is a four-layer networking framework that enables reliable communication between devices over interconnected networks.
-It provides a standardized set of protocols.

-for transmitting data across interconnected networks, ensuring efficient and error-free delivery.
+It provides a standardized set of protocols for transmitting data across interconnected networks, ensuring efficient and error-free delivery.
 Each layer has specific functions that help manage different aspects of network communication, making it essential for understanding and working with modern networks (GeeksforGeeks, 2025).
 To maintain the scope of the project, I decided to make a very general abstraction of the TCP/IP model.
 This abstraction is simplified yet explicit enough to demonstrate the core behavior of the protocols involved.
 Of the four layers, I will only be modeling three, each represented by a key protocol: